Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

 \subsection{Limiting payload transmissions}

 Bracha's and Dolev's protocols make processes include the payload data (i.e., the content they wish to broadcast) in each message sent to their neighbors.
 However, when the payload data is large, and because of the large number of messages generated, it is worthwhile to reduce the number of times the payload data is exchanged.
 Some Byzantine-resilient protocols replace the payload by hashes or signatures for this purpose.
 These methods could be used in the Bracha-Dolev combination too.
 However, we aim at avoiding the use of cryptographic methods to contain the computational overhead of the protocol but also to tolerate computationally unbounded adversaries.

-\textbf{Modification [MBD.1]} We modify the protocol as follows.
-Upon receiving a message that contains a previously unknown payload data, a process $p_i$ associates it to a unique local ID.
-Note that simply replacing a payload data by its source ID and sequence number would not allow this modification in asynchronous settings, because Byzantine processes might send several payloads with the same sequence number and because messages might be reordered during their transmission, which would threaten the BRB-Agreement property.
-When sending a message to its neighbors related to this payload data for the first time, the process then includes the local ID it chooses.
+We modify the protocol as follows.

+\textbf{Payload to local ID association [MBD.1].} Upon receiving a message that contains a previously unknown payload data from a given source and with a given broadcast ID, a process~$p_i$ associates it to a novel locally-generated and unique ID that will only be used with its direct neighbors.
+When sending a message to its neighbors that is related to this payload data for the first time, the process then includes the local ID it chooses.
 In later messages, $p_i$ only sends the local ID of that payload data.
 A neighbor of $p_i$, say $p_j$, might generate its own local ID for a given payload before receiving $p_i$'s local ID.
-This is not a problem, and $p_i$ can either use its local ID or the one received from $p_j$ to interact with $p_j$.
+A process should however always use its own local ID to refer to a given payload data to avoid collisions with the IDs chosen by its neighbors.

 Because of the asynchrony of communications, a process might actually receive the message that contains the payload data after subsequent messages that only use the local ID.
-In that case, we modified the protocol so that a process stores the messages that mention an unknown payload in a queue, before processing them all when the payload data is finally received.
+In that case, we modified the protocol so that a process stores the messages that mention an unknown payload in a queue, and processes them all when the payload data is finally received.
 In the worst case, our method requires a process to receive a given payload data once from each of its neighbors.
 In practice, the size of local IDs should be decided in an ad-hoc manner so that a process does not run out of available IDs.